Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ### About this repo

-This repository provides a template for setting up the solution accelerator, along with detailed instructions on how to use and customize it to fit your specific needs.
-This repository is created to provide an end-to-end solution accelerator for users who want to use natural language to query their data.
-The repo includes a well designed ingestion mechanism, best practises for deployment, and a support team for maintenance.
-This repository also helps in creating solution for ingesting multiple data types, and it uses the dataSources parameter which allows diffrent data types for ingestion, with a vision where with single front end you were able to use multiple backends with Azure, Openai or the custom back end.
+This repository provides an end-to-end solution for users who want to query their data with natural language.
+It includes a well designed ingestion mechanism for multiple file types, an easy deployment, and a support team for maintenance.
+The accelerator demonstrates both Push or Pull Ingestion; the choice of orchestration (Semantic Kernel or LangChain) and should be the minimum components needed to implement a RAG pattern.
+It is not intended to be put into Production as-is without experimentation or evaluation of your data.
 The simpler frontend of the chat-with repo seems to have streamlined the interaction with Multiple backend a lot.
 It provides the following features:

 * Chat with an Azure OpenAI model using your own data